top of page

 Democracy Caledon, founded in 2024, is dedicated to protecting open, democratic, resident-focused decision-making in our town.
 The two words of our name express what we are passionate about – our local, municipal democracy and Caledon, the wonderful place we call home.

-We are writing today to ask for your financial support to help us keep fighting for Caledon.
-For donations to receive a charitable tax receipt please go here or you can e-transfer directly to info@democracycaledon.org.
+We are asking for your financial support to help us keep fighting for Caledon.
+Donate for a charitable tax receipt here

 What Happened